 Looking for a new apartment to call “home?”
 It’s always exciting to open a new chapter in life, but don’t get ahead of yourself.
-There are hurdles to overcome before you’re settled into your new apartment.
+Before settling into your new apartment or any other apartments for rent in Tacoma, there are hurdles to overcome.
 One of the key issues in the application process.
 Applying for an apartment can be more expensive and difficult than you might realize.
 Before you leap in, keep these considerations in mind.

 1. Proving Your Income